jubitaneja/artifact-cgo/README.md

 ## Building Souper

-After all pre-requisties have been installed, follow the steps to build Souper for precision testing experiment.
+After all pre-requisites have been installed, follow the steps to build Souper for precision testing experiment.